Organ-Quality-Assessment/orqa-image-grading-strapi/README.md

 4. Log into the instance from your local command line with `ssh -i .ssh/ssh-key.key opc@<instance_IP>`
+(NB, if having issues, check the ssh key has the right permission settings with `chmod 400 ssh-key.key`

 5. Once inside the instance, install git, yarn, node, docker and nvm (using yum, assuming using an oracle linux base which is closest to CentOS).